apmckinlay/natureapp/herps/painturt.md

 The females dig holes on land to lay their eggs.
 The young hatch in the fall, although in northern regions they overwinter in the nest to emerge in the spring.

-Different sub-species of Painted Turtle have different markings on their lower shells. **Western Painted Turtle** are the most common and have bright red markings on their lower shell. **Red-eared Slider** are similar in appearance to the Painted Turtle but have a red patch on the sides of their head.
+Different sub-species of Painted Turtle have different markings on their lower shells. **Western Painted Turtle** are the most common and have bright red markings on their lower shell.

+**Could it be?** **Red-eared Slider** are similar in appearance to the Painted Turtle but have a red patch on the sides of their head.

 **Did you know?** Painted Turtle use horny plates in place of teeth to grasp their food - aquatic plants, insects, small fish or snails, and dead animal matter.